Gaia Nesurini

-Gaia Nesurini (born 4 December 1999) is a retired Swiss artistic gymnast who represented her country at the 2014 Summer Youth Olympics.
+Gaia Nesurini (born 4 December 1999) is a Swiss retired artistic gymnast who represented her country at the 2014 Summer Youth Olympics.

 Personal life

 Nesurini was born on 4 December 1999.
 She is from Ticino, and her native language is Italian.

-Career
+Gymnastics career

-Junior career
+Junior

 Nesurini started the 2013 season by competing at the City of Jesolo Trophy where she competed on vault, balance beam, and floor exercise, but she did not qualify for any event finals.
 She also competed at the Lugano Trophy, where she finished ninth with a score of 48.400.
 She helped the Swiss team finish seventeenth at the 2013 European Youth Olympic Festival.

 Nesurini competed at the 2014 Munich Friendly where the Swiss Junior team finished fourth, and individually, she finished twenty-first in the all-around with a score of 48.250.
 At the 2014 Junior European Championships Nesurini finished twenty-seventh in the all-around and did not qualify for the final due to the two-per country rule.
 The Swiss team finished eighth which was a massive improvement after not placing at the 2012 Junior European Championships.

 Nesurini was selected to compete at the 2014 Summer Youth Olympics for Switzerland.
 She qualified for the all-around final in eleventh place with a score of 50.425.
 In the all-around final, she finished thirteenth with a score of 49.750.